kubernetes/enhancements/keps/sig-node/5825-cri-pagination/README.md

 #### e2e tests

-- End-to-end pagination on nodes with high container counts.
+- End-to-end streaming on nodes with high container counts.
 - Using CRI-proxy, verify that:
-  - kubelet sends subsequent requests with `page_token` when the runtime returns a non-empty `next_page_token`.
+  - kubelet calls the streaming RPC when the feature gate is enabled.
-  - kubelet requests only once when the runtime returns an empty `next_page_token`.
+  - kubelet falls back to the unary RPC when the runtime does not implement the streaming RPC.
+  - kubelet correctly aggregates all streamed items into a complete list.
-- Cover the [behavior matrix](#behavior-matrix) scenarios (old/new kubelet × old/new runtime).
+- Cover the [behavior matrix](#behavior-matrix) scenarios (old/new kubelet x old/new runtime).

 ### Graduation Criteria

 #### Alpha

-- Feature gate: `CRIListPagination`
+- Feature gate: `CRIListStreaming`
-- Pagination fields added to CRI proto (optional)
+- Streaming RPCs added to CRI proto
-- Kubelet implements pagination
+- Kubelet implements streaming with fallback to unary RPCs
 - Reference implementation in containerd or CRI-O
-- Basic unit and integration tests
+- Basic unit tests

 #### Beta

 - Feature gate enabled by default
-- Both containerd and CRI-O implement pagination
+- Both containerd and CRI-O implement streaming RPCs
 - E2E tests passing
-- Metrics for pagination usage added
+- Metrics for streaming usage added
 - Documentation updated

 #### GA

-- All supported runtimes implement pagination
+- All supported runtimes implement streaming RPCs
 - Feature gate locked to enabled
+- Existing unary RPCs remain available (no removal, it can be a different KEP)

 ### Upgrade / Downgrade Strategy